DETAILED ACTION

 Klaiman discloses 45.
 (New) The system of claim 3, wherein the machine learning algorithm employs GAN based pixel-to-pixel transform. (see claim 14)

 Klaiman discloses 46.
-(New) The system of claim 3, wherein the machine learning algorithm is trained using a training data set that comprises at least one image of the at least three position markers and the stained sample that is stained in a first set of conditions, and at least one image of the stained sample that is stained in a second set of conditions. (see claim 4)
+(Currently Amended) The system of claim 3, wherein the including the atplurality of physical position markers and the stained sample under a first set of staining conditions, and at least one image of the sample stained under a second set of staining conditions. (see claim 4)

 Klaiman discloses 47.
 (New) The system of claim 3, wherein the machine learning algorithm employs at least four position markers. (see claim 4)